shettysach/Loxi/README.md

 # Loxi

-Lox bytecode interpreter in Odin.
+Lox bytecode interpreter with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).
+WIP.

+> [!WARNING]
+> GC bugs

 > [!NOTE]
 > - You can use the Odin compiler's `-o:speed` flag for better performance.